WAIT! BEFORE YOU GO GET ALL GROOVY ON US…

 - Wrangle back the ownership over Atlassian upgrades and maintenance paths and get back to establishing governance at scale.

-We actually created our own language layer that renders this a non issue.
+We actually created our own language layer that renders this a non-issue.
 Our developers handle all of these dependencies so you and your Jira Admins don’t have to.
 Our language layer simplifies the need to go rogue and jeopardize your instance.
-We want you to focus on fast solutions that are easily to implement and scale.
+We want you to focus on fast solutions that are easy to implement and scale.
 In order to do that, we think you have to commit to governance.
 Here’s what you can look forward to with SIL:

 - We maintain all the dependencies and the issues so you don’t have to worry about broken scripts and a backlog of technical debt.